berenslab/fundus_image_toolbox/Readme.md

 <p style="font-size:1.5em;"><b>Cite</b></p> -->
 ### Cite

-If you use this toolbox in your research, please consider citing it:
+If you use this toolbox in your research, consider citing it:

 Gervelmeyer et al., (2025).
 Fundus Image Toolbox: A Python package for fundus image processing.
 Journal of Open Source Software, 10(108), 7101, https://doi.org/10.21105/joss.07101